nx-intelligence/chronos-db/docs/CONFIGURATION.md

 ---

-## 🏢 Enhanced Multi-Tenant Configuration
+## 🏢 Multi-Tenant Configuration

-For complex multi-tenant architectures, use `EnhancedChronosConfig` with explicit database types and tiers:
+For complex multi-tenant architectures, use the `databases` configuration with explicit database types and tiers:

 ### **Database Types**
 - **`metadata`** - System configuration, user settings, application metadata